McLEAN AND CO.

 Easier to sell part of company than a sole trader or partnership business structure- just sell some of the shares.

 Distribution of the Company's Loss Amongst Shareholders.
-It is possible to separately register the company with Inland Revenue Department with Loss Attributing Qualifying Company (LACQ) status.
+It is possible to separately register the company with Inland Revenue Department with Look Through Company (LTC).
 In the event of the company experiencing a tax loss in a future year, this loss can be distributed to the shareholders (in the same year).
 The result is, losses which would otherwise be held within the company, awaiting future profits to offset these losses, can be used immediately by the shareholders to reduce their individual personal tax liabilities.
-An example of the use of an LACQ company is the purchase of a rental property which is heavily mortgaged or a forestry company from its start up.
+An example of the use of an LTC company is the purchase of a rental property which is heavily mortgaged or a forestry company from its start up.
 In the early years both situations are likely to have losses.
-These losses would be able to be distributed year by year to the shareholders- without LACQ status these distributions would not be possible.
+These losses would be able to be distributed year by year to the shareholders- without LTC status these distributions would not be possible.

 DISADVANTAGES